JFrog (FROG)

 15. Is Now The Time To Buy JFrog?

-JFrog is a rock-solid business worth owning.
+JFrog is a high-quality business worth owning.
 For starters, its revenue growth was strong over the last five years.
-And while its operating margins reveal poor profitability compared to other software companies, its splendid ARR growth shows it’s securing more long-term contracts and becoming a more predictable business.
+And while its operating margins reveal poor profitability compared to other software companies, its surging ARR shows its fundamentals and revenue predictability are improving.
 Additionally, JFrog’s bountiful generation of free cash flow empowers it to invest in growth initiatives.

-JFrog’s price-to-sales ratio based on the next 12 months is 12.3x.
-Looking at the software landscape today, JFrog’s fundamentals really stand out, and we like it at this price.
+JFrog’s price-to-sales ratio based on the next 12 months is 10.1x.
+Analyzing the software landscape today, JFrog’s positive attributes shine bright.
+We like the stock at this price.